$200,000 Awarded to Protect Biodiversity on Marin Ranches & Farms

 Western monarch butterflies have been hovering on the brink of extinction for much of the last decade.
 Protecting and enhancing overwintering sites along the California coast are imperative for the species’ survival and, hopefully, for their continued recovery.

 A small grant from MALT will support the expansion of this butterfly sanctuary and small farm—the species’ northern most overwintering site.
-While most of the ranch facilitates an expansive cow/calf grazing rotation, an egg laying chicken operation, and a culinary herb garden, the orchard and native pollinator plants provide crucial habitat and nourishment for monarchs and a variety of other native wildlife.
+While most of the ranch facilitates an expansive cow/calf grazing rotation, and egg laying chicken operation,, and a culinary herb garden, the orchard and native pollinator plants provide crucial habitat and nourishment for monarchs and a variety of other native wildlife.
 Removing invasive species and expanding water infrastructure has a dual benefit of increasing habitat for monarchs and other biodiversity, while increasing management options for the livestock operations.

 Biodiversity supports our basic needs, underpins global health, and drives everything from fresh water to healthy soils to food security.
 In agricultural working lands, farmers and ranchers rely on biodiversity for ecosystem services such as pollination, soil fertility, water quality, and natural pest control.